 });

-Webhooks are incredibly versatile and can be used in a variety of scenarios, including:
+Webhooks are versatile and can be used in countless scenarios.
+Here are a few popular use cases:

 Have questions or need help setting up your first webhook?
 Let us know in the comments below!